Joncwmusic/Data-Blog-Site/03_Astrology_for_Crypto_Bros_Part_1.md

 To be clear:

 **I am not a credentialed expert in finance.
-I know nothing about to create blockchain tokens, meme coins, or cryptocurrencies.
+I know nothing about how to create blockchain tokens, meme coins, or cryptocurrencies.
 This is a project for exploration and learning, not a serious attempt at an in depth analysis.**

 ## The Project